hiranumn/BackpropDemonstration/README.md

 Fill in the `train()` function.

 # Step 3.4: Tuning your logistic regression model [?? pts]
-Now that your have all the basic functions implemented for logistic regression, you can train your model on the MNist data.
-The `Submission1` funtion trains your logistic regression model to classify handwritten 3s and 5s.
+Now that your have all functions implemented for logistic regression, you can train your model on the MNist data.
+The `Submission1` funtion trains your logistic regression model on handwritten 3s and 5s.
 Do you get validation accuracy over 90%?
 If not, you might want to debug your implementation.

-The regularization constant `lam` is currently at 0, and `eta` is at 0.05.
-This means that you are getting no regularzation in your model.
+The regularization constant `lam` is currently at 0.00001, and `eta` is at 0.05.
 Tweek `lam`, `eta`, and `epochs` to obtain better validation accuracy.
 Often it is a good idea to start with a high learning rate and decrease it over time.

 Your model will be trained on the full training data (`3` vs `5`) and run on test data you do not have access to.
 Your grade for this section will partially depend on the peformance of your model on the test data. **Make sure your code completes in under 10 minutes for the data you currently have.** You will receive 0 point for this section otherwise.

 # Step 4: Extending logistic regression to Neural Nets [?? pts]
-So far, we have implemented logistic regression as a single layer neural net with a output through a logisitc activation function.
+So far, we have implemented logistic regression as a single layer neural net with a signle output and a logistic activation function.
 In this section, we will extend our model to a more general multi-layer neural net.

 The basis of learning a neural net is the same as that of logsitic regression.
 We will simply calculate a partial gradient with repsect to each weight and optimize the weight via gradient descent.
 The calculatation of the partial derivatives are performed by the algoirthm called backpropagation.
 The details of the algorithm can be found in the [lecture notes](https://courses.cs.washington.edu/courses/cse446/16sp/) or [here](http://neuralnetworksanddeeplearning.com/chap2.html).